Early Years Resources

-Early Years - Treble Time
+Treble Time

-Sessions include lots of singing, puppets and toys, dancing, instrument play with percussion instruments, creative play with scarves, ribbon rings, lycra, scrunchies and various other props to engage and inspire imagination.
+Music-making sessions are gently child-led, and include lots of singing, puppets and toys, dancing, instrument play with percussion instruments, creative play with scarves, ribbon rings, lycra, scrunchies and various other props to engage and inspire imagination.

 All music is LIVE!
+It's me, my ukulele, and I.

 Why Singing and Music Is Good For Your Little Ones?